Owners Information for the Clark CrankFire GBM-43

 The GBM-43 is a BATF approved non-machine gun.
 It is constructed primarily out of military surplus parts, provided by the customer, that could be as many as 70 years old.
 I can in no way be held responsible for the quality, safety or condition of such parts made in Soviet countries during WWII and the Cold War era.

 The receivers of these weapons were cut into four sections by unknown persons using a gas welding torch.
 In many cases significant amounts of metal were removed.
-Subsequently, These cut sections were welded back together by me using a TIG type welding process.
+Subsequently, These cut sections were welded back together by me using a TIG type welding process, and all possible care.
 Due to the amount of intense heat that has been applied to these parts, it is impossible to guarantee the structural integrity of the finished receiver.
 Therefore, these weapons are not guaranteed for actual firing of bullets and are to be considered as display pieces representative of a particular time in history or as blank firing replicas.

 The use of these weapons with live, full power ammo is at the users risk and responsibility.